Awards for current international undergraduate students

-International Students are eligible for most continuing undergraduate scholarships beyond their first year of studies.
+International students are eligible for most continuing undergraduate scholarships beyond their first year of studies.
 All scholarships require students to be in scholarship standing.
+The criteria for scholarship standing for new and returning undergraduate students has been revised for the 2022-23 scholarship year.
+If you have questions, email firstname.lastname@example.org.

 There are no applications for the following awards.
 You will automatically be considered.